brendaR43/BaSP-M2023/README.md

 ## Week 04
 We replicated the landing page of the screenflow of Week-01, using Flexbox to create a responsive design following the Mobile first concept.

+## Week 05
+We had to perform the JavaScript exercises provided, applying concepts learned in the asynchronous material.
+We also had to correct the errors of the previous problem.

 ## Authors
 - Brenda Romero